Key Takeaways

 What is the Importance of Working Capital?

 Working capital is very important for any business to keep the organization financially stable.
-It’s true that a company can be profitable and can still go bankrupt.
+A company can indeed be profitable and still go bankrupt.
 In simple terms, a business can’t use imaginary profits to pay real bills; it needs actual cash to do that.
 In that regard, working capital holds immense value in any company’s account books.

 What is the Formula To Calculate Working Capital?